1. In a combustion calorimetry experiment, 0.78g of ethanol (C₂H₅OH) produced 12,540 J of heat energy. Calculate the molar enthalpy change.

 Question 14 of 16

 15. Use Q=mcΔT and c=4.18J/°C/g.
-A strip of magnesium is added to a beaker with 200cm³ of copper (II) sulfate.
-The temperature starts at 21.7°C and rises to a maximum of 23.1°C. What is the total heat energy change?
+A spatula of sodium fluoride is put into a boiling tube with 25cm³ of water.
+The temperature drops from 22.0°C to 18.6°C. What is the total heat energy change?

 Question 15 of 16